 \subsection{Series-$\sLC$ coupling}

-Here we consider a series-$\sLC$ circuit which connects a lumped-element resonator and a TL, see Fig.~\ref{fig:filters}(a) and Fig.~\ref{fig:LCresonator_seriesLcCccoupled__discreteTL}.
+Here we consider a series-$\sLC$ circuit which connects a lumped-element resonator and a TL, as depicted in Fig.~\ref{fig:filters}(a) (see also Fig.~\ref{fig:LCresonator_seriesLcCccoupled__discreteTL}).
 This section summarizes the main results of our analysis, which is described in more detail in App.~\ref{app:seriesLC_TLmodes} and App.~\ref{sec:selfenergy_seriesCcLc}.